 The PICR evaluates whether the Department's specific practice standards for physical and dental health assessments were met (for example, that the child had a comprehensive physical examination within thirty days of entering care and at least annually thereafter).
-Case reviewers observed that children who had been in care for more than twelve months typically had a comprehensive physical health examination in the most recent twelve months, but fewer of the children who had been in care for less than twelve months had an examination within thirty days of removal.
+During CY 2020, case reviewers observed that children who had been in care for more than twelve months typically had a comprehensive physical health examination in the most recent twelve months, but fewer of the children who had been in care for less than twelve months had an examination within thirty days of removal.
 Case reviewers also observed that practice can improve through timely provision of preventive dental care.
-From July to December 2019, 90% of the referrals made by a PCP at the time of the EPSDT well visit were confirmed to have occurred.
-Of those referrals verified as complete, 74% of the specialty visits occurred within 60 days of the referral (source: EPSDT Specialty Referral Tracking huddle board).
+Oversight of the child's physical health medication was observed to be in the high second quartile.
+From July 2020 to December 2020, 90% of the referrals made by a PCP at the time of the EPSDT well visit were confirmed to have occurred.